Coinbase is the world's largest Bitcoin broker, and also offers an exchange, wallet, and developer API.

-Coinbase segregates customer funds from company operational funds.
+This crypto exchange segregates customer funds from company operational funds.
 These customer funds are held in custodial bank accounts.
 This means they will not use funds of yours to operate their business.
 They also claim, “Even if Coinbase were to becomes insolvent, the funds held in the custodial bank accounts could not be claimed by Coinbase or its creditors.
 The Funds held in those accounts would be returnable to Coinbase’s customers.”

 98% of customers’ cryptocurrency funds are stored in secure offline cold storage.
 These cryptocurrencies are held on multiple hardware wallets and paper wallets.
 The physical cryptocurrency wallets are then stored in vaults and safety deposit boxes around the world.
 These measures protect customers’ funds from being lost or stolen by hackers.

 The remaining portion of cryptocurrency, that is stored online, is fully insured by a syndicate of Lloyd’s of London.back to menu ↑

 Now that we answered the important “is Coinbase safe” question, it is time to move on and write a bit on history of this exchange.
 Coinbase popularity surged in 2017 – to give you an idea of the popularity behind this exchange let’s take a look into visitor statistics for Coinbase in 2017.